dvsa/dvsa-lambda-starter/.github/pull_request_template.md

 - [ ] I have performed a self-review of my own code
 - [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added test coverage to the JIRA ticket
+- [ ] Commit contains the JIRA ticket number